a43mrk/CodeWithUnityTutorial/Counting Prototype/Assets/Readme.md

 [] put the audio source on the nail not on the balls(performance) [x] Fix failing jackpot sound and lamp fx
 []Fix the broken king lamp is always on
+[] Add an Queue for the jackpot payout to not cutoff the soundfx